Getting Started with the Agent Packaging Standard (APS)¶

 Ensure Python scripts path is added to your environment variables. |

-| Manifest validation errors | Verify all required fields exist in agent.yaml and conform to the v0.1 schema. |
+| Manifest validation errors | Verify required fields in agent.yaml match the schema. |

 | Registry connection issues | Check network access and registry endpoint configuration. |

-9. Contact¶
+10. Contact¶

-📬 General inquiries: contact@agentpackaging.org 🧑💻 Community contributions: community@agentpackaging.org
+π¬ General inquiries: contact@agentpackaging.org

-© 2025 Agent Packaging Standard (APS) Working Group.
-All rights reserved.
+Β© 2025 Agent Packaging Standard (APS) Working Group.
+All rights reserved. ```